anton-smirnov-robert/weaver/content/note/note on Montévil2016.md

 ### Where does this specificty come from?

 Positing this principle is equivalent to escaping the complete deterministic view of biological phenomena.
-In biology, the latter is enshrined in the (neo)preformationist view of development or fixist view of evolution.
+In biology, this approach is enshrined in the neopreformationist view of development or fixist view of evolution.
-In physics, the latter from a reductionnist view of biological phenomena, which claims that biology can be understood in terms of deterministic trajectories of atoms.
+In physics, it is the claim that living matter can be understood in terms of deterministic trajectories of atoms.
+The modern

 Letting aside, simplistic resolution of paradoxes by calling the indetermiancy of quantum effects or a chaotic systems.